rich-ramsey/knot_dmc/readme.md

 - There are several R markdown files:

 **effects_lba.Rmd**.
 This file reads in the main DMC model, wrangles parameter estimates and creates some plots.

-**effects_lba_summary.Rmd**.
-This file reads in the main DMC model, wrangles parameter estimates and creates some summary plots.

 **effects_rt_acc.Rmd**.
 This file reads in the main brms model, wrangles parameter estimates and creates some plots.